Speaking Topics Include (click the arrows to see a detailed view)

 I am willing to travel the Eastern Seaboard and nationally.
 Please contact me at 540.710.9089 or 540.424.2305 (m) to discuss potential opportunities for me to serve you or your church/group.

-Please see my Contact Page on my website at http://roblundberg.blogspot.com/p/contact.html
+Please see my Speaking Events link on my website at http://roblundbergapologetics.com

-Rob’s passion is toward the equipping Christians and engaging the skeptic with the credibility of the gospel and the truth claims of the Christian faith.
-He is also "in the zone" on subjects related to ethics, and values from a biblical worldview.
-As a "tent-making one dollar apologist," Rob understands today’s issues from a worldview perspective, and knows how to incorporate the spiritual disclpline of apologetics into the task of evangelism so as to communicate the gospel in a persuasive and compassionate manner.
+Rob's mission follows the lines of the Great Commandment and the Great Commission.
+And he addresses today's issues from a worldview perspective, and knows how to incorporate the discipline of apologetics into the task of evangelism, so as to communicate the gospel in a persuasive and compassionate manner.